 systemctl get-default

-The output will be multi-user.target.
-The target is similar to the old run levels, in this case, multi-user.target is equivalent to run level 3.
-We instead set the default to the graphical.target which is equivalent to run level 5.
+The output will be a multi-user.target.
+The target is similar to the old run levels; in this case, the multi-user.target is equivalent to run level 3.
+Instead, we set the default to the graphical.target, equivalent to run level 5.

 systemctl set-default graphical.target